TomasJohansson/crsTransformations-dotnet/docs/README.md

             // The above "long" names will be for example:
             //      com.programmerare.crsTransformationAdapterOrbisgisCTS.CrsTransformationAdapterOrbisgisCTS
             //      com.programmerare.crsTransformationAdapterProj4J.CrsTransformationAdapterProj4J
-            // The above "long" names will be for example:
+            // The above "short" names will be for example:
             //      OrbisgisCTS
             //      Proj4J
             System.out.println("adaptee: " + resultAdapter.getAdapteeType());